aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export PS to XLTX via Java" h2="Convert PS file to XLTX by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate PS to XLTX conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two of the most popular APIs for document manipulation.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to render PS to XLSX.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports a variety of formats such as PDF, XPS, HTML, and SVG.

+Aspose.Cells for Java is a powerful spreadsheet programming API that enables developers to convert XLSX to XLTX.
+It provides a wide range of features such as creating, editing, and manipulating spreadsheets.
+It also supports a variety of formats such as XLSX, XLS, XLSM, XLTX, and CSV.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate PS to XLTX conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render PS to XLSX.
-In the second step, you can convert XLSX to XLTX by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Using Aspose.Total for Java, developers can easily integrate PS to XLTX conversion feature in their Java applications in two-step process.
+Firstly, they can render PS to XLSX by using Aspose.PDF for Java.
+In the second step, they can convert XLSX to XLTX by using Spreadsheet Programming API Aspose.Cells for Java.
+This two-step process makes it easy for developers to integrate PS to XLTX conversion feature in their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}